TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Human action recognition
-- Breast cancer detection
+- Breast cancer recognition
 - Anomaly recognition
 - Generative modeling
-- Unsupervised and self-supervised deep learning
+- Unsupervised, self-supervised and probabilistic deep learning
 - Representation learning

 # Education to show in About widget